randym/axlsx/README.md

 Help Wanted
 -----------

-I'd really like to get rid of the depenency on RMagick in this gem.
+I'd really like to get rid of the dependency on RMagick in this gem.
 RMagic is being used to calculate the column widths in a worksheet based on the content the user specified.
-If there happens to be anyone out there with the background and c skills to write an extenstion that can determine the width of a single character rendered with a specific font at a specific font size please give me a shout.
+If there happens to be anyone out there with the background and c skills to write an extension that can determine the width of a single character rendered with a specific font at a specific font size please give me a shout.

 Feature List
 ------------

-**1. Author xlsx documents: Axlsx is made to let you easily and quickly generate profesional xlsx based reports that can be validated before serialiation.
+**1. Author xlsx documents: Axlsx is made to let you easily and quickly generate professional xlsx based reports that can be validated before serialization.

 **2. Generate 3D Pie, Line and Bar Charts: With Axlsx chart generation and management is as easy as a few lines of code.
 You can build charts based off data in your worksheet or generate charts without any data in your sheet at all.